-The second game involved one of the four chameleons being launched into the sky by the same rabbit and just exploring.
+The first game was followed by a 1998 sequel, Chameleon Twist 2, which involved one of the four chameleons being launched into the sky by the same rabbit and just exploring.

 This game contains examples of: